U.K. Wracked By Political Turmoil As Top Ministers Reject Draft Brexit Deal

 It includes controversial solutions to some particularly difficult problems, foremost among them the status of Northern Ireland, which is part of the U.K. and shares an open land border with the Republic of Ireland, an EU member.
 Under the draft deal, Northern Ireland would largely remain in the European Union's single market allowing free movement of goods and services and thus remain subject to EU regulations.
 That's a nonstarter for critics including May's key Northern Irish allies, the Democratic Unionist Party.

 "I know it's been a frustrating process.
 It has forced us to confront some very difficult issues.
-But a good Brexit — a Brexit which is in the national interest — is possible," May told the House of Commons on Thursday.
+But a good Brexit — a Brexit, which is in the national interest — is possible," May told the House of Commons on Thursday.
 "We have persevered and have made a decisive breakthrough."

 "Voting against a deal," she added, "would take us all back to square one."

 Despite the collective backing of her Cabinet, several of her close allies made clear that they do not support the draft agreement.
 Among those to resign in protest were Work and Pensions Secretary Esther McVey and Brexit Secretary Dominic Raab — the second Brexit secretary to quit in dramatic fashion this year.
+And a handful of junior ministers have also joined them in bowing out.

 Raab told the BBC that the deal May worked out contains too many provisions that would leave the U.K. subject to EU regulations "with no say over the rules and the laws being applied, with no exit mechanism."